cissagatto/BellPartitionsMultiLabel/README.md

 # BellPartitionsMultiLabel
-This code generates partitions based on bell number for multilabel classification.
+This code generates partitions based on bell numbers for multilabel classification.
 This code is part of my doctoral research.

 ## Scripts
 This source code consists of an R project for R Studio and the following R scripts: